bcnmy/docs/docs/Paymaster/api/get-fee-quotes.md

 | 1     | object | Mode specified as "ERC20" as well as tokenInfo: a preferred token address and list of tokens to include | Required |

 Partial UserOperation Object is basically a userOp object which has `paymasterAndData` and `signature` fields as optional.
-These fields will be populated by the Biconomy SDK by calling the `SPONSOR_USER_OPERATION`.

 #### 1. Mode is **SPONSORED**: